AidanNovo/FantasyPhysicsRedux/design.md

 - Beat X score
 - If you do so, you get to pick a pack to open
 - Continue for as long as you can

+## Module Organization Design
+We need:
+- A module to hold all the card definitions + functions
+- A module to hold all the token definitions + functions
+- A module to do all the GUI stuff (ideally as separate as possible)
+- A module to hold the main game logic loop
+- A module to hold all the shared classes and variables
+- A file (or files) to hold all the images